prima101112/price-prediction/README.md

 ## Disable seeding

-After first run and try the sample data you could disable the data seeding by commenting line seed in *bababos-backend/cmd/server.go*
+After the initial run and experimentation with the sample data, you can disable data seeding by commenting out the seed function call in bababos-backend/cmd/server.go:
 ```
 ...
 seed.Seed()
 ...
 ```
+By doing this, seeding will be skipped on subsequent runs of the application.